parthivvv/DocGen/Readme.md

 - ✅ File download as attachment

 ### Bonus Tasks:
-- ✅ Watermark support for both PDF
+- ✅ Watermark support for PDF
 - ✅ Conditional footer rendering (only on the last page)

 ### Additional Features: